 Location: Milepost 316 along the Blue Ridge Parkway, about 55 miles north of the city.

-6. Enjoy a waterfall
+6. View a mesmerizing waterfall

 The WNC region is home to over 200 dazzling waterfalls.
 In fact, you can get to many of these without venturing more than an hour outside of the city.
 Here are a few great options to get you started.

 - Looking Glass Falls – A beautiful 60 foot single drop roadside waterfall.